SU(3) fermions in a three-band Graphene-like model: Introduction

 Analyzing this toy model further from the point of view of what space symmetries can guarantee this kind of a three-fold degeneracy, we find an interesting $SU(3)$ group structure near the three-fold degeneracy.
 It turns out that the above mentioned beyond-Dirac-like geometric phase structure obtains at fine-tuned points.
 Away from them, we get novel three-band Dirac-cone spectra that are a consequence of being ``adiabatically" connected to this kind of three-fold degeneracy that we have found.
 We go on to write a tight-binding model which is hosted on a hexagonal lattice similar to Graphene but with three basis sites per unit cell.
 This still preserves the $SU(3)$ structure near three-fold degenerate points, now with an additional valley index arising similar to Graphene.
 Curiously the two-fold line degeneracies mentioned before connect the two valleys on a non-contractible loop in the Brillouin zone.

 As a contrast to the toy model introduced above, we consider another simple three-band generalization of the Dirac cone as in Eq. \ref{eq:3bandcontham_1} with a three-fold degeneracy.
 For this case, one again finds a Dirac-like geometric phase structure.
 This kind of three-fold degeneracy can be thought of as being in the spin-1 representation of $SU(2)$, which is again why we get Berry phase that are multiples of $\pi$.
 Thus, the $SU(3)$ structure of our toy model is intimately related to its non-Dirac-like geometric phase structure.
 Classifying non-trivial multi-fold degeneracies in electronic band structure as representations of certain groups (constrained by space symmetries) is a powerful point of view. \cite{Lin_Liu2015,Bradlyn_etal2016} In $2d$, there are several works which have considered three-fold degeneracies.
 Green \emph{et al} \cite{Green_Santos_Chamon2010} considered band structures resulting from putting microscopic fluxes in the hexagonal and Kagome lattices where they found a three-fold degeneracy.
 Here the fermions are in the spin-1 representation of the $SU(2)$ group, but their primary motivation was to find flat band structures.
-Subsequently, many other cases of spin-1 $SU(2)$ three-fold degeneracies have been reported. \cite{Dora_Kailasvuori_Moessner2011,Lan_etal2011,Urban_etal2011,Wang_etal2013,Giovannetti_etal2015, Palumbo_Meichanetzidis2015, Xu_Duan2017, Wang_Yao2018}
+Subsequently, many other cases of spin-1 $SU(2)$ three-fold degeneracies have been reported. \cite{Dora_Kailasvuori_Moessner2011,Lan_etal2011,Urban_etal2011,Wang_etal2013,Raoux_etal2014, Giovannetti_etal2015, Palumbo_Meichanetzidis2015, Xu_Duan2017, Wang_Yao2018} Ref. \onlinecite{Raoux_etal2014}'s $\alpha$-$\mathcal{T}_3$ model on the Dice lattice is noteworthy because it accommodates an interpolation between spin-$\frac{1}{2}$ and spin-1 Dirac fermions.
+We also note that in $3d$ which is not our focus, three-fold degeneracies have garnered tremendous interest recently, where they have been sometimes dubbed as triple point fermions. \cite{Lv_etal2017,Wrinkler_etal2016,Weng_etal2016a, Zhu_etal2016,Weng_etal2016b,Chang_etal2017a,Fulga_Stern2017, Chang_etal2017b,Zhong_etal2017,Yu_Yan_Liu2017,Zhang_etal2017,Yang_etal2017} All these cases correspond to fermions being in the spin-1 representation of $SU(2)$ in the majority (however, see Ref. \onlinecite{Chang_etal2017a} for an example where the geometric phase structure goes beyond Weyl/Dirac in 3$d$).